SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 {% include alert.html type="neutral"
                       icon="info"
-                      body="Swish is an one-phase payment method supported by the major Swedish banks.
+                      body="Swish is an one-phase payment instrument supported by the major Swedish banks.
 When implementing the direct m-commerce scenario, Swedbank Pay performs a payment that the consumer/end-user confirms directly through the Swish